A Regional Fuel Tax for Auckland set at 10 cents per litre (plus GST) was introduced on 1 July 2018.

 Project 2: City centre bus infrastructure

-With many of our final destination bus stops are scattered around the inner city, drivers are forced to navigate through congested streets, while passengers must wait or disembark at disparate locations, often crowding pavements and obstructing pedestrians.
+With many of our final destination bus stops scattered around the inner city, drivers are forced to navigate through congested streets, while passengers must wait or disembark at disparate locations, often crowding pavements and obstructing pedestrians.

 Major new bus projects such as AMETI Eastern busway and other bus improvements will add to the already increasing the number of buses into the city centre.